Evolution FC

-Evolution FC is a Canadian semi-professional soccer club based in Coquitlam, British Columbia that plays in League1 British Columbia.
+Evolution FC was a Canadian semi-professional soccer club based in Coquitlam, British Columbia that last played in League1 British Columbia.

 History

 In July 2024, it was announced that Coquitlam Metro-Ford SC was awarded an expansion franchise to play in the men's and women's divisions of League1 British Columbia for the 2025 season.
 The club will play out of Percy Perry Stadium at Town Centre Park, which has been the home of Coquitlam Metro-Ford SC for several years.
 The club played their inaugural matches on April 4, 2025, with both clubs drawing TSS FC Rovers 2-2, however the women's team illegally substituted a previously substituted player in the 90th minute, resulting in the match being changed to a 3-0 forfeit loss.
 In the following matchday on April 12, both teams earned their first victories with the men winning 1-0 and the women winning 3-1, both over Nanaimo United.
+They did not return to the league for the 2026 season.